ManasMakde/react-native-deadsimple-calendar/README.md

 ```

 > **Hint 💡**
-> You can use `OnTitlePress` & `setSelectedMonthYear` to create a custom popup to change the month & year.
+> You can use `OnTitlePress` to create a custom popup to change the month & year.
 >
 > ( Check out [this](https://github.com/ManasMakde/react-native-deadsimple-calendar/blob/main/example/popup.js) example )

 ## API

 | **Props**              | **Type**  | **Example**                                                                                                                           |
 |------------------------|-----------|---------------------------------------------------------------------------------------------------------------------------------------|
 | MarkedDates            | Object    | `{ "2023-00-13": [{ color: "red" }, { color: "green" }] }`                                                                            |